GLOBAL MARKETS-Shares whipsaw as Fed weighs inflation risks, yields steady | Headlines

 Philadelphia Fed President Patrick Harker told CNBC he doubted the central bank would need to raise rates again, but also indicated he was not ready to predict when rate cuts might begin.
 Boston Fed President Susan Collins said on Yahoo Finance's video channel that rates may be near or at a peak, "but certainly additional increments are possible."
 Asian shares also had a lacklustre performance overnight.
 MSCI's broadest index of Asia-Pacific shares sagged 1.2%.

-The U.S. dollar index - which measures the currency against a basket of six developed-market peers, including the euro - jumped 0.35% to 104.44, a level last seen in early June.
+The U.S. dollar index - which measures the currency against a basket of six developed-market peers, including the euro - also gave up earlier gains to stand unchanged, after jumping as much as 0.35% to 104.44, a level last seen in early June.
 "USD gains have moderated through European trade and the USD has lost minor ground against some high beta currencies as equity markets have strengthened over the session," said Shaun Osborne, chief FX strategist at Scotiabank.

 Against Japan's currency, the dollar edged tentatively back toward last week's nine-month high of 146.595.
 Tokyo consumer price data on Friday, which front-runs nationwide figures, showed inflation remained well above the Bank of Japan's target.
 However, the lag in pay increases may be more pivotal for steering policy.